 - Free trial available, then subscription options including family plans^2

-- Launched February 2026; actively updated (v1.4 released May 2026)^2
+- Launched February 2026; actively updated with new design and onboarding flow^2

 - 10% of subscriptions tithed to Christian causes via InFaith^1